Walk, cycle and lunch your way through Cornwall: The best trails with a café nearby

 A paradise for birdwatchers, the eastbound route from Wadebridge to Wenfordbridge curves 12 miles through pretty wooded valleys and along a disused railway line.
 For an afternoon pick-me-up or that obligatory cream tea on the return ride, stop off at the Snail’s Pace Café – an off grid bike café set in the delightful quiet valley at Wenfordbridge.
 Take a seat outdoors and surround yourself with nature as you browse the ever-changing menu, or head inside the flower-filled conservatory to rest a while.

-With plenty of bike hire options on your doorstep, relax into April with an Easter stay at The Watermill.
+With plenty of bike hire options on your doorstep, relax at The Watermill.
 Sleeping 2-4 guests for a last minute getaway, the characterful cottage is just 15 minutes from the Camel Trail.

 Cycle from coast to coast on the Mineral Tramways